hibernator11/workshop-notebooks-dhnb2024/README.md

 This project has been developed as part of the workshop "Reusing digital collections from GLAM Labs: a Jupyter Notebook approach" for the [DHNB 2024 conference](https://www.conftool.org/dhnb2024/sessions.php).

+The coordinators of the workshop are:

+- Gustavo Candela, University of Alicante, Spain
+- Mirjam Cuper, National Library of the Netherlands
+- Olga Holownia, International Internet Preservation Consortium
+- Max Pedersen, Royal Danish Library, Denmark

 ## Digital collections
 [Timarit.is](https://timarit.is/) is a collaborative project between the: